sendinblue/APIv3-python-library/docs/ResellerApi.md

 add_child_domain = sib_api_v3_sdk.AddChildDomain() # AddChildDomain | Sender domain to add for a specific child account.
 This will not be displayed to the parent account.

 try:
-    # Creates a domain for a child account
+    # Create a domain for a child account
     api_instance.create_child_domain(child_auth_key, add_child_domain)
 except ApiException as e:
     print("Exception when calling ResellerApi->create_child_domain: %s\n" % e)